-Coursework to prepare licensed teachers for endorsements through the West Virginia Department of Education are also offered in the areas of:
+Coursework to prepare licensed teachers for endorsements through the West Virginia Department of Education are offered in the areas of:

-The 30 credit-hour Master of Arts in Education requires:
+Our 30 credit-hour Master of Arts in Education requires:

-- 12 credit-hours in Education Common Core and
+- 12 credit-hours in Education Common Core

 - EDUC 502 Professional Writing (online every semester)

 - EDUC 507 Research Methods (online in Summer; at Highlands during Fall and Spring)